Synonyms: RO4909832, RG1450

 Company: Chugai Pharmaceutical Co., Ltd., Hoffmann-La Roche

-In 2010, Roche started a Phase 2 trial of doses of 105 or 225 mg of gantenerumab injected subcutaneously once a month into 360 participants, and in 2012 expanded the study to a Phase 2/3 registration trial of 799 people.
-Called SCarlet RoAD, this multinational, 159-center study of gantenerumab's effect on cognition and function in prodromal Alzheimer's disease delivered treatment for two years with the option of a two year extensio.
-Co-primary endpoints are the Clinical Dementia Rating Sum of Boxes (CDR-SOB) and change in brain amyloid levels as measured by PET.
-The trial included a PET substudy of 90 participants.
-SCarlet RoaD enrolled people aged 50 and older whose memory function tested below normal on the Free and Cued Selective Reminding Test (FCSRT-IR), whose MMSE was 24 or above, whose CDR was 0.5, and who were positive on amyloid PET.
-This is one of first times the new diagnostic criteria by the International Working Group were applied in a large clinical trial.
-At the November 2014 CTAD conference, data were reported to suggest that this screening process worked to enroll a homogenous population of early symptomatic patients whose memory deficit was likely due to underlying Alzheimer's pathology (see Dec 2014 conference news).
+In 2010, Roche started a Phase 2 trial of 105 or 225 mg gantenerumab injected subcutaneously once a month into 360 participants, and in 2012 expanded the study to a Phase 2/3 registration trial of 799 people.
+Called SCarlet RoAD, this multinational, 159-center study of gantenerumab's effect on cognition and function in prodromal Alzheimer's disease delivered treatment for two years with the option of a two-year extension.
+Co-primary endpoints were the Clinical Dementia Rating Sum of Boxes (CDR-SOB) and change in brain amyloid levels as measured by PET.
+The trial included a PET sub-study of 90 participants.
+SCarlet RoAD enrolled people aged 50 and older whose memory function tested below normal on the Free and Cued Selective Reminding Test (FCSRT-IR), whose MMSE was 24 or above, whose CDR was 0.5, and who were positive on amyloid PET.
+This was one of first times the new diagnostic criteria by the International Working Group were applied in a large clinical trial.
+At the November 2014 CTAD conference, data were reported to suggest that this screening process worked to enroll a homogenous population of early symptomatic patients whose memory deficit was likely due to underlying Alzheimer's pathology (Dec 2014 conference news).